mamorvan/BAMazon/README.md

 **If the manager chooses:**
 Delete a product
+* This is a useful function if the manager added too many new products while testing the system!

 ![Delete product](https://cloud.githubusercontent.com/assets/21952950/25821906/d43378ea-3404-11e7-8135-0583fd29a0e8.png)

 **If the manager chooses:**
 Exit
 * Connection to database is terminated